 How do the Best Home Inspectors Go Above and Beyond?

-Finding a home inspector that meets your state’s minimum requirements is great, BUT… When selecting a home inspection company, you should also dig into how its inspectors go above and beyond the minimum requirements.
+Finding a professional home inspector that meets your state’s minimum requirements is great, BUT… When selecting a home inspection company, you should also dig into how its inspectors go above and beyond the minimum requirements.
 In Texas, for example, TREC’s Standards of Practice state that inspectors are welcome to provide a higher level of inspection performance than the minimum requirements.
-And the best home inspectors will do so in a number of ways.
+And the best home inspectors will do so in a number of ways on every job.

 In Texas, the best home inspectors will evaluate and report on more systems and components than TREC requires.
 While TREC specifies inspectors only need to test equipment and appliances in “one mode with ordinary controls at typical settings,” top-notch inspectors will delve deeper.
 They’ll include more observations in their final report and include numerous photographs — which isn’t required by TREC.